huskyroboticsteam/Electronics-Design-Challenges/README.md

 3. You will need to commit these changes again.

 ## Other Helpful Commands
-`git status` Shows you the status of your branch
+`git status` Shows you the status of your branch.
+This is helpful if you run into problems with your repository

 `git branch` Shows you the list of all branches and highlights which branch you are working in